-Minimum Training for Maximum Results & Sample Workout
+Minimum Training for Maximum Results: a Sample Workout Routine

 Today I am going to share an article I originally wrote for my friend JC Deen’s website.
 I’ve tweaked a few things since that article debuted late last year, but the main concept is still there – showing you how you can spend the least amount of time in the gym without sacrificing results.